websemantics/lolviz.js/README.md

 * Set        : Unordered and unindexed collection (No duplicates)
 * Dictionary : Unordered, changeable and indexed collection (No duplicates)

-Mapping of types between Javascript and Python is tricky and it's likelt that I might have not done a striking job at it, so please feel free to comment and or suggest enhancement of how that was done.
+Mapping of types between Javascript and Python is tricky (huh, who knew!) and it's likely that there're better ways to do that.
+So, please feel free to send comments and suggestions.

 ## Tensors